DPBayes/dpdl/experiments/02-maximum-gradient-norm-variation.md

 - **CIFAR-10 (10% Subset)**: We utilize a 10% subset of CIFAR-10, focusing on initial insights and quicker iterations.
 The full dataset is not used as it presents less challenge and may not provide meaningful differentiation for hyperparameter tuning.
 - **CIFAR-100 (10% Subset)**: We start with a 10% subset of CIFAR-100, enabling rapid preliminary analysis and quicker turnarounds in the initial phases of our experimentation.
-- **CIFAR-100 (Full Dataset)**: We extend our experimentation to the full CIFAR-100 dataset to thoroughly understand model performance in more complex scenarios.
+- **CIFAR-100 and CIFAR-10 (Full Dataset)**: We extend our experimentation to the full datasets to better understand model performance.
 However, due to the considerable resources required, we initially limit these experiments to epsilon=1.0.

 ## Epsilon Values

-Conduct experiments with epsilon values of {0.25, 0.5, 1, 2, 4, 8}.
-For 100% of CIFAR-100, repeat the experiment only with epsilon=1.
+We conduct experiments with epsilon values of \{0.25, 0.5, 1, 2, 4, 8\}.
+For 100% of CIFAR-10 and CIFAR-100, we repeat the experiment only with epsilon=1.

 ## Experiment Setup

 For each combination of model, dataset, maximum gradient norm, and epsilon value, record:

-- Maximum gradient norm used
+- The maximum gradient norm used
-- Optimized batch size
 - Optimized epochs
 - Optimized learning rate
+- Optimized batch size
 - Accuracy

 ### Vision Transformer (vit_base_patch16_224.augreg_in21k)